KrishnaGrg1/6th-Semester-Project/readme.md

 - **Subscription Plan Selection**: Users can select from different subscription tiers (e.g., Monthly, Quarterly, and Yearly)
 - **Payment Integration**: Secure payment processing through Khalti API.
-- **User Authentication**: The platform supports basic user authentication, including login, registration, and profile management.
+- **User Authentication**: The platform supports basic user authentication, including login, registration,forget-password and profile management.
 - **Payment Verification**: After payment, the status is verified and the user is shown a success or failure message.
 - **Dynamic Content**: Subscription plans are dynamically displayed and sorted by price.